Georgia State Route 400: History

+Initial development was led by Fulton County Public Works Department director Turner McDonald, who worked for the county from 1947 until retiring in 1980.
+In January 1974, the Georgia General Assembly named a stretch of the highway—from I-285 to the Fulton-Forsyth county line—after McDonald.
+At the end of that year, on December 23, McDonald attended a ceremony officially dedicating the segment between Union Hill Road and SR 20 as Turner McDonald Parkway.

-Planning for the freeway, later known as the North Fulton Expressway, began in 1954.
-The initial section north of I-285 was officially dedicated on May 24, 1971 and subsequent additions to the north opened in stages through 1981.
-The road was subsequently widened in the late 1980s from its original four-lane configuration to eight lanes between I-285 and Holcomb Bridge Road, and to six lanes between Holcomb Bridge Road and Haynes Bridge Road.
+The road was widened in the late 1980s from its original four-lane configuration to eight lanes between I-285 and Holcomb Bridge Road, and to six lanes between Holcomb Bridge Road and Haynes Bridge Road.
 The widening projects were brought on by the massive growth that the freeway brought to northern Fulton and southern Forsyth counties.
-In 2005 the GDOT began widening the section from Holcomb Bridge Road to Windward Parkway from six to eight lanes from Holcomb Bridge Road to McFarland Parkway.
+In 2005 the Georgia Department of Transportation (GDOT) began widening the section from Holcomb Bridge Road to McFarland Parkway from six to eight lanes.
 In addition, metal noise barrier walls and a concrete divider in the median were also added.
 In 2010, a half-diamond interchange (exit 4C) was added on the north side of Hammond Drive, allowing southbound exits and northbound entrances.

-Freeway revolt

-At one time, SR 400 was to connect to I-675 in southeast DeKalb county.
-However, residents in intown Atlanta neighborhoods did not want the highway to cut through and partially destroy their neighborhoods (as had occurred in Sweet Auburn and other neighborhoods), and a freeway revolt ensued, ending when then-Governor Jimmy Carter signed a new city charter and the USDOT rejected the highway studies in 1973, and George Busbee had the plan officially terminated when he became governor in 1975.
-The point where this road would have had its interchange with the also-doomed I-485 (now Freedom Parkway and SR 10 to Stone Mountain Freeway) is now the site of the Jimmy Carter Library and Museum.
-A later routing of I-485 would have had that number running from the Downtown Connector east to the current library, then north on what is now SR 400.

-A revival of the connection to I-675 was proposed in 2009.
-A tunnel would go under East Atlanta and other neighborhoods in Atlanta on the DeKalb-county side, south to I-20.
-A surface road through less-developed land would then go south to I-675.
-The project would be a public/private initiative.